phluid61/internet-drafts/http2-encoded-data/draft.md

 * DATA\_ENCODING\_ERROR (0xTBA):
   The endpoint detected that its peer sent an `ENCODED_DATA` frame with an invalid encoding.

-## Changes to DATA  {#data}

-The following new flag is defined for the `DATA` frame ({{I-D.ietf-httpbis-http2}}, Section 6.1):

-* `CONTINUE_SEGMENT` (0x10):
-  Bit 5 being set indicates that the current segment continues after the current frame (see {{segments}}).
-Intermediaries MUST NOT coalesce frames across a segment boundary and MUST preserve segment boundaries when forwarding frames.

-# Segments  {#segments}

-A "segment" is a contiguous region of a HTTP/2 message's payload data which can be freely fragmented, recombined, and re-encoded.

 # Encoding Schemes {#schemes}